-On November 3, 2021, the Company executed the Third Amended and Restated Loan and Security Agreement with Silicon Valley Bank (Silicon Valley Bank), which consists of a \$50.0 million revolving line of credit with a maturity date of November 3, 2024 (2021 Credit Facility).
-In the event of a public offering, the maturity date of the 2021 Credit Facility will be extended to November 3, 2026.
+On November 3, 2021, the Company executed the Third Amended and Restated Loan and Security Agreement with Silicon Valley Bank, which consists of a \$50.0 million revolving line of credit.
+In March 2023, the Company executed a letter agreement to amend the 2021 Credit Facility to reduce the percentage of funds required to be maintained with Silicon Valley Bank.

-In March 2023, Silicon Valley Bank was closed by the California Department of Financial Protection and Innovation due to liquidity concerns and entered into receivership with the Federal Deposit Insurance Corporation.
-First Citizens BancShares, Inc. (First Citizens Bank) purchased substantially all loans and certain other assets and assumed all customer deposits and certain other liabilities of the former Silicon Valley Bank, including the Company's 2021 Credit Facility.
-On March 28, 2023, the Company executed a letter agreement to amend the 2021 Credit Facility to reduce the percentage of funds required to be maintained with Silicon Valley Bank.

 In December 2023, the Company executed the Second Loan Modification Agreement with Silicon Valley Bank, which, among other things, extended the initial maturity date of the 2021 Credit Facility to November 3, 2025 and amended the financial covenant liquidity ratio calculation.
 The 2021 Credit Facility, as amended by the subsequent amendment and modification agreements, is referred to herein as the Amended 2021 Credit Facility.
+As a result of our IPO, the maturity date of the Amended 2021 Credit Facility can be extended to November 3, 2026.